LSanten/MMS-Bubbles/Zettelkasten/PRESENCE-A.md

 2019)"
 (Santen 2023)

+## educational practices based on contemplation and accessing embodied knowledge
+Zastavker & Venkatesh (2022) explore how to allow engineering students to act from a deeper place of knowledge through midfulness practices.

+Indigenous traditions emphasize how nature can be a teacher.
+And again, forms and movements around us become embodied knowledge of how to exist and be in this world.
 ________
 SOURCES

 Brander, G. (2023, July 19).
 Effort is evidence of broken feedback loops.
 Subconscious. https://subconscious.substack.com/p/effort-is-evidence-of-broken-feedback

 Santen, L. (2023).
 How can we transform ourselves?
 (Spirituality & Ecological Justice).
 Final Paper for Environmental Justice Class (MESH). https://leonsanten.info/contemplatingChangeForEJ.html

+Zastavker, Y. V., & Venkatesh, M. J. (2022).
+Contemplating engineering and science: creating compassionate and empathetic learning spaces in engineering education.
+2022 IEEE Frontiers in Education Conference (FIE), 1–5. https://doi.org/10.1109/FIE56618.2022.9962595